Clustering

 In BERTopic, we typically use HDBSCAN as it is quite capable of capturing structures with different densities.
-However, there is not perfect clustering model and you might want to be using something entirely different for you use case.
+However, there is not one perfect clustering model and you might want to be using something entirely different for your use case.
 Moreover, what if a new state-of-the-art model is released tomorrow?
-We would like to able to use that in BERTopic, right?
+We would like to be able to use that in BERTopic, right?
+Since BERTopic assumes some independence among steps, we can allow for this modularity:

 As a result, the hdbscan_model